ujr/jot/README.md

 the jotter is the notebook or scratch pad where you do it.

 Lua is copyright © 1994–2021 Lua.org, PUC-Rio.
 MIT license.
 Pikchr is copyright © 2020 by D. Richard Hipp.
 Zero-clause BSD license.
+Lustache is copyright © 2012 Olivine Labs.
+MIT License.

 [jekyll]: https://jekyllrb.com/
 [hugo]: https://gohugo.io/